Cerement/cerement.github.io/_posts/2020-01-07-tutorial-working-with-custom-package-in-unity-2019-2.md

 ## Developing Custom Packages

 So far my personally recommended workflow is working on my game project with my custom package imported locally from disk.
 While I'm making my game, I can continuously add new features to my custom package and push the changes to the git repository.
-Note that if you imported the package from other than local disk, the package will be a copy of certain version storing in `/Library/PackageCache` in the project.
+Note that if you imported the package from sources other than local disk, the package will be a copy of certain version storing in `/Library/PackageCache` in the project.

 To import package from disk, open the package manager first, then click the plus icon at top-left corner to select your package.